 Anna Sorde Marti

 Anna grew up in Barcelona where she studied Science of Education and has a Masters in “Application of New Technologies in Education”, both at the University of Barcelona.
-Currently, she is studying an e-Learning Certificate at the University of Toronto.
+Also, she has an e-Learning Certificate at the University of Toronto.
+Currently, she is studying to get the International Baccalaureate Certificate as a teacher at the University of Toronto as well.
 She has ten years of experience teaching Spanish.
-She has worked as a teacher at an Elementary School in Barcelona.
-Also, she writes on an Educational and Technology Blog.
+She has worked as a teacher at an Elementary School in Barcelona for five years.
+Also, she wrote on an Educational and Technology Blog for almost four years.

-She teaches Spanish to kids and adults.
-She designs a curriculum in a way that all areas of Spanish development are explored: Conversation, Pronunciation, Reading comprehension, Grammar, and Spelling.
-A variety of teaching methods and tools are used in each class in order to allow students to actively participate and be fully immersed in each class.
+In Toronto, she teaches Spanish to children and adults.
+She designs a curriculum in a way that all areas of Spanish language development are explored: Conversation, Pronunciation, Reading comprehension, Grammar, and Spelling.
+A variety of teaching methods and tools are used in order to allow students to actively participate and be fully immersed in each class.

-Anna teaches in groups, individual and, also, through Skype.
+Anna teaches in groups, individual and, also, online.

 Holds B.A. in Language Teaching from the University of Nariño in Pasto, Colombia and a Masters of Science in Education from Fordham University in New York City.
 He also holds a M.A. in Applied Linguistics and TESOL from the University of Leicester in the United Kingdom.
 He has wide experience working with immigrants and refugees at the Mayor’s Office of Adult Education in the City of New York serving as a Senior Administrative Intern of an English Program.
 Additionally, he has taught several English as a Second Language courses at the New Americans Initiative Department at the YMCA of Greater New York and English as Foreign Language in Colombia.
 At a university level, he has performed as a Spanish Instructor in different American universities where he has started different technology-based projects with his students.
 He has also performed as an English and Spanish Lecturer in two British Universities.
 He is currently pursuing his Ph.D. studies at York University in Toronto, Canada where he also teaches Spanish.
 His research interests include language and gender, intercultural communication, spoken and written discourse analysis.